Ladysnake/Ladysnake.github.io/wiki/requiem/gameplay.md

-In this dissociated state, the player can **easily fly** and navigate the world in search of a new host to possess.
-The player is granted **creative flight and night vision** and can use the sprint key to navigate in the air (similarly to how a player would swim ) and **go through one block tall holes** as well as **phasing through most blocks** by walking against walls.
-Mobs will also be **highlighted** to make finding a new host easier while phasing.
+While dissociated, the player has **creative flight** and **night vision**, can **glide through the air** (similarly to how a player would swim) and **phase through most blocks**.

+In order to phase, the player must walk into the wall they want to phase through for a few seconds.
+Then, soul particles will appear and the player can enter the phasing state, slowly moving through solid blocks.
+While phasing, **mobs will be highlighted** to guarantee orientation and make finding hosts a lot easier.

-**To possess a new body** and leave the soul state, the player **must find a mob and interact** with them (a crimson eye should render upon placing the cursor on an entity).
+Once a host is found, [it can be **possessed**](possession) **by clicking it** (a soul icon should render upon placing the cursor on an entity).

 ![Soul State and Phasing](img/SoulState.png)